rupert/sdet-c19-test/README.md

 ## Goals 🎯

-As you will discover, the app is not ready for production quite yet.
+As you will discover, the app is not ready for production quite yet!
 The goals of this exercise are to:

 1. Talk through the code and explain what it does
 2. Run the application, and make a request with `curl`